 Kerbisher & Malt is hailed as a new breed of contemporary fish and chip shops, and it’s easy to see why many Londoners are flocking to their 5 branches in West and South London.

-Kerbisher & Malt manages to cleverly mix a much loved British classic with an element of style, with Heston Blumenthal stating that "K&M takes the very essence of a chippy and just makes it so much better".
+Kerbisher & Malt manages to cleverly mix a much loved British classic with an element of style, with Heston Blumenthal stating that "K&M takes the very essence of a fish and chips joint and just makes it so much better".

 Location: Across West and South London